GetStream/stream-cli/README.md

 # Stream CLI

-> Note: The Stream CLI is currently in beta and may contain bugs.
-This _should not_ be used against a production environment at this time.
-To report bugs, please follow the instructions below.
-Thank you for your support!

 Stream's Command Line Interface (CLI) makes it easy to create and manage your [Stream](https://getstream.io) apps directly from the terminal.
 Currently, only Chat is supported; however, the ability to manage Feeds will be coming soon.

 [![Coverage Status](https://coveralls.io/repos/github/GetStream/stream-cli/badge.svg?branch=master)](https://coveralls.io/github/GetStream/stream-cli?branch=master)